davidgiga1993/DynNatTunnel/README.md

 It supports changing DNS entries (for example dyndns) and will automatically re-start the tunnel with the correct target ip.

+As soon as the tunnel starts it will add iptable rules for accepting input traffic for the defined ports.
+The rules will be removed once terminated.
+If you don't want that, simply don't run as root.

+## Dependencies
+- Python >=3.6
+- socat binary
+- iptables (optional)

 ## Usage
 Edit the sample `config.json`